TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 However, only text strings can be sent and messages need to be kept short.
 It only works with modern browsers that support the web beacon API.

 The `logLevel` matches both Node-RED and UIBUILDER defined log levels (e.g. error, warn, info, debug, trace ).

+### `getPageMeta()` - Requests the current page's static file metadata from the server :id=getpagemeta

+This is handled as a uibuilder control message.
+The return data is also a control message handled by the internal function `uibuilder._ctrlMsgFromServer()`.

+The returned data is set into the uibuilder [managed variable `pageMeta`](/client-docs/variables#read-only).

 ### `htmlSend()` - Sends the whole DOM/HTML back to Node-RED :id=htmlSend